 The purpose of this network is to benefit and support place-based forest collaboratives in Colorado by connecting them to information, resources, and each other, and by telling their stories to make their value and needs understood.

+The best way to keep up with the CFCN is to join our mailing list.
 We send occasional emails containing news, events, and resources for forest collaboratives and their partners.

 “Having the opportunity to provide feedback and insights to decisions-makers was really valuable.”

 “Forest Collaboratives leaders showed up, engaged, and met one another with plenty of time for networking.”

 “Great opportunity to network with folks from different regions that I don’t typically get to talk to.”